Updated: Jul 6

 Image Source: PowerPoint wizardry by yours truly

-As with yin yang, we want the five elements to be in balance in the body.
+As with Yin Yang, we want the five elements to be in balance in the body.
 From the picture, we can see that each element has an associated organ, emotion, flavor, and color.
-The solid lines on the outside represent the nourishing cycle, while the dotted lines on the inside represents the restraining cycle.
+The solid lines on the outside represent the nourishing cycle, while the dotted lines on the inside represent the restraining cycle.

 The Nourishing Cycle

 To explain the nourishing cycle of the five phases, think of life starting in Spring.
 There’s a lot of growth; that’s wood.
 Then comes summer, when there’s a lot of heat; that’s fire.
 Then comes late summer, when it’s very hot and humid; that’s earth.
 Then comes autumn, when it’s very dry and airy; that’s metal (similar to the element of air in Ayurveda).
 Metal is able to shape the other elements, kind of like how a metal knife can cut food.
 Finally comes winter, when it’s very cold and heavy; that’s water.

 So how does this relate to health?
 Well, if one element gets really weak, then it might steal energy from the mother element.
 For example, let’s say you have a bad diet for a long time, so now your digestive organs (spleen and stomach) are weakened.
 Since your digestive organs are earth, they might steal energy away from the heart, which is fire.
 So over time, that might lead to heart palpitations.